 Staff members have also had fees paid for the International Society of Arboriculture certified arborist status.

-Several staff have participated in free zoom webinars through the American Public Garden Association.
+Several staff have participated in free zoom webinars through the American Public Garden Association, Kentucky Native Plant Society and other professional organizations.

 Analysis of results and reflection: For this reporting period (fiscal year 2020 [July 1, 2019 to June 30, 2020]) opportunities for PD in calendar year 2020 have been greatly reduced, canceled or postponed.